-Radiometric dating does not fit with the “young earth” view.
-Radiometric dating is a method which scientists use to determine the age of various specimens, mainly inorganic matter (rocks, etc.), though there is one radiometric dating technique, radiocarbon dating, which is used to date organic specimens.
+Radiometric dating does not fit with the “young-earth” view.
+Radiometric dating is a method that scientists use to determine the age of various specimens, mainly inorganic matter (rocks, etc.), though there is one radiometric dating technique, radiocarbon dating, which is used to date organic specimens.

 Scientists begin by measuring how long it takes for a parent isotope to decay into a daughter isotope.
 In this particular case, it takes 4,460,000,000 years for half of a sample of U238 to decay into Pb206.
 It takes another 4,460,000,000 years for half of the remaining sample to decay into Pb206 and then another 4,460,000,000 years for half of what’s then left to decay, and so on.
 The time it takes for half of a sample to decay is called a “half-life.”

 By measuring radioactive half-lives, by measuring how much parent and daughter are present in any given specimen, and by making certain key assumptions, scientists believe they are able to accurately determine the age of a specimen.
 The measurements involved can be quite accurate.
-The question is what are the underlying key assumptions and how reliable are they?
+The questions are, what are the underlying key assumptions, and how reliable are they?

-The three key underlying assumptions are 1) the rate of decay of parent into daughter has remained constant throughout the unobservable past; 2) the specimen which we are examining hasn’t been contaminated in any way (that is, no parent or daughter has been added or taken away at any point during the unobservable past), and 3) we can determine how much parent and daughter were present at the beginning of the decay process—not all of the Pb206 present today necessarily came from decaying U238; Pb206 may have been part of the original constitution of the specimen.
+The three key underlying assumptions in radiometric dating are 1) the rate of decay of parent into daughter has remained constant throughout the unobservable past; 2) the specimen being examined hasn’t been contaminated in any way (that is, no parent or daughter has been added or taken away at any point during the unobservable past); and 3) we can determine how much parent and daughter were present at the beginning of the decay process—not all of the Pb206 present today necessarily came from decaying U238; Pb206 may have been part of the original constitution of the specimen.
 If any of these assumptions are wrong, the method cannot accurately determine the age of a specimen.